dippyshere/stw-daily/README.md

 This is a discord bot that will collect your daily reward by using API requests.
 It is an adaptation of [this repository](https://github.com/Londiuh/fstwrc)

+# Important Information:
+## Using Public Hosted one:
+Currently the public bot is at its cap of 100 servers.
+Since the bot cannot be verified until late Q4 2021 (at the earliest), if you want to use the bot, you need to [join the server](https://discord.gg/Mt7SgUu).
+## Self Hosting:
+You are unaffected by this cap, so you can make your own application on discord and run/modify yourself.

 ## Requirements and dependencies
 * Python (Tested with 3.8.5)
 * Discord.py